VanKhai89/ninjakenji/README.md

 **Contact Us**

-If you have any questions or suggestions about our Privacy Policy.
+If you have any questions or suggestions about our Privacy Policy, please contact us at daohaiha889@gmail.com